-Aung San Suu Kyi in the Hague for Rohingya genocide showdown | DW | 10.12.2019
+Aung San Suu Kyi in The Hague for Rohingya genocide showdown | DW | 10.12.2019

-Myanmar's civilian leader Aung San Suu Kyi arrived at the United Nations' International Court of Justice in the Hague on Tuesday, defending against accusations of genocide.
+Myanmar's civilian leader Aung San Suu Kyi arrived at the United Nations' International Court of Justice in The Hague on Tuesday, to reject accusations of genocide.

 The Nobel peace laureate leads a delegation to defend against claims it tried to exterminate minority Rohingya Muslims in a 2017 military crackdown.

-Aung, once hailed as a human rights icon, was summoned to the Netherlands after the West African, muslim-majority state of Gambia launched a case against the country for breaching breaching the 1948 Genocide Convention.
+Suu Kyi, a Nobel Peace Prize laureate, was summoned to the Netherlands after the West African, Muslim-majority state of Gambia launched a case against the country for breaching the 1948 Genocide Convention.

 Acting on behalf of the 57-nation Organisation of Islamic Cooperation, Gambia will ask the court for emergency measures to stop Myanmar's "ongoing genocidal actions."